 4. Once Roy receives your email and the details for your coaching session, he'll reply back to you and get the ball rolling.

-Can I extend my 3-month or 6-month coaching package into additional months of coaching later?
+Can I extend my 6-month coaching package into additional months of coaching later?

-Yes, you can extend the coaching by signing up for another 3, 6 or 12 months at the end of your coaching program.
-Because the lengthier coaching programs cost less per month and includes free registration in my April Master Class.
+Yes, you can extend the coaching by signing up for another 6 or 12 months at the end of your coaching program.
+The 12-month coaching program costs less per month and includes free registration in my April Master Class.
 We recommend you take this into consideration before making your final coaching program choice.